Diamond Crown of Bulgaria

-The Bulagrian government ordered the crown as national present at the occastion of the wedding of Princess Marie Louise of Bourbon-Parma to Prince Ferdinand I. It was made by the Viennese jewellers Köchert.
+The Bulgarian government ordered the crown as a national present at the occasion of the wedding of Princess Marie Louise of Bourbon-Parma to Prince Ferdinand I. It was made by the Viennese jewellers Köchert.

 The original top of the crown was replaced from the French Fleur-de-lis to the Bulgarian boll with a cross on top of it.
 The crown was first used by Princess Marie Louise of Bourbon-Parma on her wedding to Prince Ferdinand I. It later passed to and was used by Ferdinand's second wife, Princess Eleonore Reuss of Köstritz.

-The current whereabouts of the crown is unknown.
+The current whereabouts of the crown are unknown.